saturnian77/ASID/README.md

 ### Test

-1. Make sure location configuration is correct in ./env/env.json
+1. Make sure the location configuration is correct in ./env/env.json

-2. Evaluate models with following cmd
+2. Evaluate models with the following cmd

 ```